New York native and Morgan State and Johns Hopkins University alumna.

-Above being an avid reader, writer, creator, educator, and mental-health advocate, Valenciá is a symbol of liberation who plans to continue innovating and impacting education, from her heart to the world, for years to come.
+Above being an avid reader, writer, creator, educator, and mental-health advocate, Valenciá is a symbol of liberation who plans to continue innovating and serving in education, from her heart to the world, for years to come.

-Sign up for my monthly newsletter to get a recap of the V-Achievable Q&As, updates on my research, early access to merch, and pop-up event details!
+Sign up for my monthly newsletter to get a recap of my weekly Educational Q&As, updates on my research, early access to shops, and pop-up event details!